It is frustrating looking for ladder clamps and wall anchors and discovering

 to remove from the wall, if needed.
 For drivers who might be tempted to

-park too closely to the front of a building, parking bollards
+park too closely to the front of a building, parking bollards are an obvious

 Parking Bollards Help Redirect Traffic